Nawshadss/assaignment-8-Book-rivew/README.md

 - Create an account to track orders and manage preferences.
 - Secure payment processing for online purchases.
 - Admin panel for managing inventory, processing orders, and analyzing sales data.

+If you want to run in  locally just clone the repository and run npm run dev in the terminel